 You can shore up your credit score with a credit card for fair credit: a no-frills or few-frills account with a lower credit limit than you're probably used to.
 Don't worry about the dollar amount.
 You're banking on your current credit score to just get the account opened.
 Banks will give you more purchasing power over time as you build a strong track record.

 You'll use your new card just once a month, for a small purchase that you should pay off in full when your statement comes.
-Some great cards for this task include the Citi Simplicity card, the Capital One Classic Mastercard, or a secured credit card from Bank of America or Wells Fargo.
+Some great cards for this task may include a secured credit card from Bank of America or Wells Fargo.
 It may seem odd to pay up to $40 per year for a credit card you won't use very often, but solid maintenance of this account can help keep your credit score high enough to qualify for discounts on car insurance premiums, home loans, and other household bills.